-VI-Mac Technocast has been begin with the aim to satisfy the specific requirement and increasing demand of client by providing best quality of Investment Casting.
-The company has been established in year 2018 to manufacturer steel and alloy steel Investment Castings.
-We are opening our wings across the national and international market with strong foundation and vast experience.
+To satisfy the specific requirement and increasing demand of customer by providing best quality of steel and steel alloy Investment casting in fully finish condition.
+We cater the National and International material standards likes ASTM, JIS, EN, DIN etc. We are opening our wings across the national and international market with strong foundation and vast experience.

-Vi-Mac Technocast understands that the reputation of a company is dependent upon the quality of its products.
-In order to satisfy customers, we are working towards perfection through a Quality, Time bound supply along with competitive prices that differentiate us as a key player.
+Understands that are reputation of a company is dependent upon the quality of its products.
+In order to satisfy customers, we are working towards perfection through a Quality Time bound supply along with competitive prices that differentiate us as a keyplayers.

 [ Chapter 68 of the ancient Sanskrit ] text MānasāraSilpa details casting idols in wax and is entitled "Maduchchhistavidhānam", or "lost wax method".